cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/01-awd_genomic_surveillance.md

 ## What are key genomic surveillance questions?

-When an outbreak happens the following are generally important public health questions that need to be adddressed during genomic surveillance.
+When an outbreak occurs the following are generally important public health questions that need to be adddressed during genomic surveillance.
 We use cholera as an example of AWD under investigation.

 - Is there any Vibrio cholerae strain in the collected and sequenced samples?
 - If the answer is yes, then is it a known pathogenic strain or unknown?